j-yarbrough/j-yarbrough.github.io/_src/index.md

 ## Certifications

 Justin holds certifications from the International Association of Accessibility Professionals, Freedom Scientific, and NVAccess.
-[Read more...](/certs/){aria-label="Read more about Justin's certifications}
+[Read more...](/certs/){aria-label="Read more about Justin's certifications"}

 ## Portfolio